ArthurSonzogni/FTXUI/tutorial.md

 ### Layout

+* vbox (Vertical-box)
+* hbox (Horizontal-box)
+* fbox (Depth-box)
-vbox (Vertical-box) and hbox (Horizontal-box) are containers.
+are containers.
 They are used to compose all the elements together.
-They will display their children one by one in one direction.
-Each elements will occupy the space it required plus a fraction of the remaining space dispatched to all the flexible elements.

-flex() is used to make an element flexible.
+Each children are put side by side.
+If the container is flexible, the extra space available will be shared among the remaining flexible children.

+flex(element) can be used to make a non-flexible element flexible. filler() is a flexible empty element.
+You can use it to children on one side of the container.

 #### Examples
 ~~~cpp